Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 What Are Cotton Sheets?

-This is the most broadly used material for making sheets.
-The thread count of them is rather low and scratchy, and it is more likely to pill.
-However, there are luxurious materials which are made with far finer threads and higher thread count which results in a particularly luxurious and softer appeal.
+Cotton is a broadly used material for making sheets.
+The thread count of cotton is lower and can be scratchy, and it is more likely to pill.

 Read Our Full Guide: Top Rated Cotton Sheets